ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - the Transparency Service defines and enforces deterministic Registration Policies that can be re-evaluated based solely on the contents of the Append-only Log at the time of Registration, and must then yield the same result
 - the ordering of entries, their cryptographic contents, and the Transparency Services' governance may be non-deterministic, but they must be verifiable
-- a Transparency Service MAY store evidence about the resolution of DIDs into DID Documents
+- a Transparency Service MAY store evidence about the resolution of identifiers, identity documents, and key material.
 - a Transparency Service MAY additionally support verifiability of client authentication and access control

 #### Governance and Bootstrapping